-You'll find our top five dog crates in the product matrix above.
+You'll find our top five dog crates in the product list above.

 But do read on to find out more about dog crates, and how to pick the right one for you and your pooch.

 There can be some controversy over dog crates, but once you understand what they're used for and why, the argument for dog crates is quite positive.

 When buying a crate for a puppy, buy one that will fit his adult size and use a divider to section off a smaller area.
 Move the divider as he grows until he’s large enough for whole crate.

 If your dog has recently had an injury or operation, and isn't meant to be active, keeping him in a crate when you can't be home to supervise keep him from overexerting himself.

 Dog crates can be useful to manage problem behaviors while you're training, but shouldn't be used as a permanent solution to unwanted behaviors.
 For instance, if your dog jumps at people when they enter the house, you could crate the dog when guests first arrive.
 However, you should still work on training your dog not to jump altogether.